 1.7.1 London weighting is payable to members of the City of London and Metropolitan Police Service only.
 It is a pensionable addition to pay.
-The current rate, with effect from 1 September 2020 is £2,567.2 London weighting is calculated on a pro-rata basis for part-time members.
+The current rate, with effect from 1 September 2020 is £2,568.
+As set out in Annex F, circulated under Branch Board circular 010-2021 London weighting is calculated on a pro-rata basis for part-time members.